 \section{Multi-magnon condensation}

-In order to further investigate the multi-magnon condensation, we computed the $n$-magnon binding energy.
-The per magnon binding energy of an $n$-magnon bound state, can be defined as following,
+In the multi-magnon condensation phase, a large number of magnons form a bound state, and there are two quantities to characterize this phase.
+The first is the order parameter, which is discussed in Appendix E, and the second is the binding energy of the bound state.
+We computed the binding energy of $n$-magnon condensed state \cite{2015Satoshi, Nishimoto_2012}.
+The per magnon binding energy of an nn-magnon bound state can be defined as,

-where $E(S^{z}=S)$ is the GS energy with the z-component of the total spin $S^{z}=S$.
-For stabilization of a $n$-magnon condensed state, the corresponding binding energy $E_{b}(n)$ should be negative and finite.
-We computed binding energy of 2-magnon, 4-magnon and 6-magnon in the disordered phase in 10 $\times$ 2, 10 $\times$ 4 and 10 $\times$ 6 XC geometry for the representative cases of $J_d/J = -0.35$ and $-0.5$ with fixed $J^{'}/J=0.92$, $J_c/J=-0.3$ values.
-Figure~\ref{fig:BE} shows the plot of $|E_{b}(n)|$ as a function of external magnetic field $B/J$.
-We find that the binding energy increases with the magnetic field, suggesting that the increased stabilization of a multi-magnon bound state upon increasing field strength.
-Even at the critical field ($B_{c1}$) the binding energy is finite and has very weak system size dependence.
-The binding energy is found to be maximum at $J_c=J_d$ when the system is highly frustrated, and decreases away from $J_c=J_d$ line.
+where $E(S^{z}=S)$ is the GS energy in $S^{z}=S$ sector.
+For stabilization of $n$-magnon condensed state, the corresponding binding energy $E_{b}(n)$ should be negative.
+We computed the binding energy of 2-magnon, 4-magnon, and 6-magnon states in the disordered phase in 10 $\times$ 2, 10 $\times$ 4, and 10 $\times$ 6 XC geometry for the representative cases of $J_d/J = -0.35$ and $-0.5$, with fixed $J^{\prime}/J = 0.92$ and $J_c/J = -0.3$ values.
+Fig.~\ref{fig:BE} shows the plot of $|E_{b}(n)|$ as a function of the external magnetic field $B/J$.
+We find that the binding energy increases with the magnetic field, suggesting increased stabilization of a multi-magnon bound state with increasing field strength.
+The binding energy is found to be maximum at $J_c = J_d$ when the system is highly frustrated and decreases away from the $J_c = J_d$ line.

-The formation of multi-magnon condensed state, evidenced through finite binding energy may be rationalized in the following way.
-The ground state of the disorder phase exhibits a singlet state characterized by short-range AFM correlations along the $J-J^{'}$ chain, while along the Y and diagonal directions, only a weak nearest neighbor ferromagnetic correlation persists.
-The fate of the disorder phase upon application of external field beyond the gap closing critical field, can be understood through mean field approach of the sub-leading exchange interactions.
-Upon application of $B$ $\ge$ $B_{c1}$, magnon is created on the dimerized $J$-$J^{\prime}$ chain, and thus generating finite spin densities.
-Within the mean-field treatment of $J_c$ and $J_d$ connecting the neighboring chains, this results in an effective dimerized spin-1/2 chains with exchange $J$-$J^{\prime \prime}$ and under mutual internal field, dependent on $J_c$ and $J_d$, in addition of external field $B$.
-The effective mean-field model Hamiltonian can be expressed as,
+The finite binding energy indicates a multimagnon condensed state, which can be rationalised as follows.
+The ground state of the disordered phase exhibits a singlet state characterised by short-range AFM correlations along the $J-J^{\prime}$ chain, while only a weak nearest neighbour ferromagnetic correlation persists along the Y and diagonal directions.
+To understand the attractive nature of the magnon, we use the mean-field approximation for weak sub-leading exchange interactions $J_c$ and $J_d$.
+In this limit, these sub-leading terms act as an effective magnetic field generated by the magnetic moments on neighbouring chains, and the field strength is proportional to $J_c$ and $J_d$.
+The mean field model Hamiltonian is the sum over all $J-J'$ spin-1/2 chains under the effective field of the magnetic moments of other neighbouring chains and the external magnetic $B$ and the Hamiltonian can be expressed as,